omarchenko4j/Graphine/README.md

 > *Terminology note:* The fields of an entity class are generally referred to as *attributes*.

+##### Entity attributes to table columns mapping

+The standard behavior is that *all entity attributes* are mapped to *database table columns*.

-This behavior can be changed using compiler arguments.
+This behavior can be changed by using a compiler argument: `graphine.attribute_detection_strategy`.
+Example:

 ```xml
 <compilerArgs>